bguisard/climate-aidvocate/README.md

 occasional climate denial response.

 ### Safety Checks
-Before the bot tweets a response, it uses the same classifier that was used on the incoming tweets and if the stance of our response is not climate change `believer`, it flags the tweet as potentially unsafe and doesn't send it.
+Before the bot tweets a response, we apply the same stance classifier used on incoming tweets to our response.
+If the response is not classified as climate change `believer`, it flags the tweet as potentially unsafe and does not send.

 ### Direct Mentions
-If a user mentions @ClimateAIdvocate and describes an everyday activity in their tweet, the bot recommends related action items that promote sustainability.
+If a user mentions [@ClimateAIdvocat]: https://twitter.com/ClimateAIdvocat and describes an everyday activity in their tweet, the bot recommends related action items that promote sustainability.
 We use GPT-3 as an unsupervised classifier here to determine whether the content of the tweet fits this criteria.
 Otherwise, we respond with factual information using GPT-3.